Interviews: Two Way Streets

 - Can I provide you with any other information to help you in the decision-making process?

 - How soon can I expect to hear from you?

 Be sure to immediately follow-up any interview you have with a thank you letter.
 This courtesy projects your professional image, and allows you the opportunity to summarize your interview remarks.
 You may also use this letter to add comments that were not discussed in the interview.

 The thank you letter:

 Thank you letters should be written immediately, no later than the next day.
-Examples of thank you letters are available in the Cover Letter Handbook, available on the Rip Off Rack at OCS.
+Examples of thank you letters are available in the Cover Letter Handbook, available on the Rip Off Rack at Career Education.
 We have already mentioned the power of initial impressions.
 The Thank You Letter is a good last impression.